akshan-main/supplychain/README.md

 # Orders from Each Category
 Here, total orders from each category are present.
-The subsequent graph also provides information on the number of different product orders based on their shipping mode.
+The subsequent graph also provides information on the number of different product's order based on their shipping mode.

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/number_of_orders_product_categories.jpeg)